 But what stands out is that Travelers has an impressive number of add-ons.

 Travelers Homeowners Insurance Add-ons

-The basic homeowners insurance plan does not cover in full your personal belongings if they are lost or stolen or destroyed or damaged due to a covered peril.
+- Special Personal Property Coverage: The basic homeowners insurance plan does not cover in full your personal belongings if they are lost, stolen, destroyed, or damaged due to a covered peril.
 This add-on will increase your coverage to pay for replacements or repairs.

-Also known as replacement cost coverage, this add-on will reimburse you for your property that is stolen or destroyed using today’s prices rather than the depreciated value.
+- Contents Replacement Cost: Also known as replacement cost coverage, this add-on will reimburse you for your stolen or destroyed property using today’s prices rather than the depreciated value.

-If the cost to rebuild your home after damages are more than your dwelling coverage limit, this add-on will give you more funds so that your house can be paid in full.
+- Additional Replacement Cost Coverage: If the cost to rebuild your home after damages is more than your dwelling coverage limit, this add-on will give you more funds so your house can be paid in full.